GLOBAL MARKETS-Stocks, euro slide on fears of wider debt crisis

 The FTSEurofirst 300 index .FTEU3 of top European shares edged 0.04 percent higher to end at 970.60.

-Brent crude in London fell on worries the debt crisis will slow economic growth.
+Brent crude fell on worries the debt crisis will slow economic growth.

 "There's a focus on sovereign debt yields; they are still a concern and they are driving prices," said Olivier Jakob at Petromatrix in Zug, Switzerland.